IMG 3935 24 Amazing Things to Do in Rockhampton

 For more Rockhampton events, make sure to visit the Rockhampton Regional Council Community Events Board.

-Being the closest, the Rockhampton beach of Yeppoon is a popular destination on the Capricorn Coast.
-The drive from Rockhampton to Yeppoon is only 45 kilometers making it close enough for a day trip although there is plenty to see and do along the Rockhampton coastline and one could easily spend a weekend or longer at one of the Rockhampton beaches.
+If you can’t stomach the ferry ticket to reach Great Keppel Island, the mainland beaches near Rockhampton are also pretty great.
+The closest beach is Yeppoon, a popular tourist destination on the Capricorn Coast.
+The drive from Rockhampton to Yeppoon is only 45 kilometers making it close enough for a day trip although there is plenty to see and do along the Rockhampton coastline, and one could easily spend a weekend or longer at one of the Rockhampton beaches.

 Yeppoon Main Beach is a stretch of stunning white sand in front of the town with lovely views over Great Keppel Island.
 Walk along the esplanade, enjoying these picturesque views or head down to the Yeppoon Lagoon (aka swimming pool) to cool down and escape the hot Queensland sun.